ivycmy4704/TRAN4076grp4.github.io/README.md

-# AuthImageSystem (HTML Version) - User Guide
+# Illustration Generator 1.0 (HTML Version) - User Guide

-Welcome to **AuthImageSystem**, a web-based tool for creating accounts, managing templates, and generating AI-powered images using Pollinations AI.
+Welcome to **Illustration Generator 1.0**, a web-based tool for creating accounts, managing templates, and generating AI-powered images using Pollinations AI.
 This guide is designed for you, the website user, to understand how to use the application effectively.

-## What is AuthImageSystem?
+## What is Illustration Generator?

 This tool lets you:
 - **Sign up** or **log in** to a secure account with a master or client role.